LUCKYSPIRE

 What are the main drawbacks of bet365?

-The menu depth that comes with the breadth is the other honest trade-off.
-Finding very specific markets in less-trafficked sports sometimes takes more taps than it should, and new users can find the sheer scale of the product intimidating.
-Account restrictions on consistently winning accounts are also present, as they are across the UK major-book market.
-None of these are product flaws so much as consequences of the scale and position of the product.
-Worth understanding before choosing it as a sole account.
+Menu depth.
+The trade-off that comes with the breadth.
+Finding very specific markets in less-trafficked sports takes more taps than it should, and new users can find the scale of the product intimidating.

 Is bet365 a good choice for UK punters?